• Skip to primary navigation

 An idea for younger children is to make and test different kinds of pretend snow.
 We made cornflour slime, snow dough and baking soda snow.
 Each type of snow was very different.

-This activity is great for encouraging children to think about the properties of a substance change when another substance is added.
+This activity is great for encouraging children to think about how a substance’s properties change when another substance is added.

 Sensory snow made with cornflour and water